VAIJ-TEJAS/Articles/Calculator using Tkinter/darft4.md

 **For Linux**

 Follow the following commands for installation:
-1. Open the terminal and copy and paste the code.
+1. Open the terminal and paste the following code:

 		sudo apt-get update
 		sudo apt-get install python3